Flavourful roasted root vegetables are a perfect partner to this Maple Glazed Chicken Recipe. You will love the maple

-- Prepare the vegetables and place on a baking tray.
+- Prepare the vegetables and place on a baking tray or sheet pan.

 - Drizzle the vegetables about 2 tablespoons of the olive oil and 1 tablespoon of the maple syrup.

 - Roast the vegetables in the oven, turning one or twice for about 20 to 30 minutes or until golden.

 - Meanwhile, season the chicken breasts well with salt and pepper.

-- Heat about a tablespoon of oil in a frying pan.
+- Heat the remaining 2 tablespoons of oil in a large frying pan with a lid.

-- Fry the chicken breasts for about two to three minutes each side over medium heat, turning once.
+- Sauté the chicken breasts for about four minutes each side over medium heat, turning once.